Are we allowed to leave London during lockdown?

 The government’s stance is that ‘you should avoid travelling in or out of your local area’ for the duration of this lockdown.
 However there are some exceptions.
 If you live or work outside of London, and you cannot work from home, you can still travel in or out of the city for work.

-You can also leave your local area if you're travelling to education or if you have caring responsibilities, to visit a hospital, GP or other medical appointment or to access essential retail.
+You can also leave your local area if you're travelling to visit your support bubble or childcare bubble, to access education or if you have caring responsibilities, to visit a hospital, GP or other medical appointment, to visit a vet, or to access essential retail.

 Can Londoners go on holiday outside of London?